titulmon/Repomon/README.md

 # Repomon
 ## First repository let's try....
-This is, for the moment, simply a test of using github.
+This is, for the moment, just a test of using github.